 - Side protection and fall protection along open edges

-- Load-bearing work and construction site escape route, clear load releases
+- Load-bearing access and construction site escape routes, clear load releases

 - Coordination of construction logistics, lifting device and traffic management